 You can get prescription medications to help you with quitting tobacco as well!
-You need a prescription from your doctor and the medication needs to be on the preventive services list that you can find by visiting here.
+You need a prescription from your doctor and the medication needs to be on the preventive services list that you can find by visiting kehp.ky.gov.
 Tobacco cessation prescriptions on the preventive services list are available at no cost to you.